jnnnnn/jhipster-fastapi/CONTRIBUTING.md

 ### Step 3 🤟 : before generating your application, go to your application folder

-`yarn link "generator-jhipster-kotlin"`
+`yarn link "generator-jhipster-fastapi"`

 or

-`npm link "generator-jhipster-kotlin"`
+`npm link "generator-jhipster-fastapi"`

 ( 🏁 Kudos, you have done it.
-It is the time to generate the application `khipster` )
+It is the time to generate the application `phipster` )

 ✨✨✨✨ You are rocking ✨✨✨✨